shameer2762/ludo-game/README.md

 2. open index.html file in your browser.
 3. Enjoy playing Ludo with your friends or family!

+OR

+just click on this URL and enjoy the game! : https://2762.000webhostapp.com/ludo_game/index.html

 ## Technologies used

 1. HTML5 - to structure the page.